SirIle/openslava-docker/maestro/README.md

 # MaestroNG based orchestration

-This folder contains the example configuration file for running the Cassandra-example using a modified MaestroNG for orchestration.
+This folder contains the example configuration file for running the Cassandra-example.

 ### Running the containers